 Do less housework and rest when possible

-It can help if you don’t try to do too much round the house; you and the baby are much more important.
+It can help if you do not try to do too much around the house; you and the baby are much more important.
 If you are having many broken nights, you can try to sleep when the baby does, and, if at all possible, have people to help you out with daily responsibilities, or hire a domestic helper to help you out.

 “The postnatal depression seemed to go on forever, but I did sleep more eventually, and my ‘depression’ magically lifted.
 I think a lot of new mums just need more help – and definitely more sleep – than they get!”

-It might seem impossible to find the time, but if you can, physical activity can work as an antidepressant, especially if it’s enjoyable.
-Do anything you find fun, e.g. walking fast with the pram, dancing to the radio at home.
-Or try to arrange for a time for yourself to go to a class or for a hike, while your partner or friend looks after the baby.
+It might seem impossible to find the time, but if you can, physical activity can work as an antidepressant, especially if it is enjoyable.
+Do anything you find fun (e.g. walking fast with the pram, dancing to the radio at home), or try to arrange time for yourself to go to a class or for a hike, while your partner or friend looks after the baby.

 Learn to relax

-- Learning simple breathing or relaxation techniques, such as those you learn in antenatal classes can be helpful
+- Learning simple breathing or relaxation techniques, such as the ones you learn in antenatal classes can be helpful

 - Giving yourself a relaxing bath with candles and scented foam while the baby is asleep or is being entertained by someone else, can help recharge your batteries

-- You can try to find something to do, just for the fun of it.
-It doesn’t matter whether it’s five minutes with your feet up and cup of tea, reading a book or listening to music, as long as it gives you pleasure
+- You can try to find something to do, just for the fun of it – it does not matter whether it is five minutes with your feet up and cup of tea, reading a book or listening to music, just so long as it gives you pleasure